david-constantinescu/school-roll/README.md

 School Roll

-School Roll is a lightweight ans simple application designed to help manage student records with ease.
+School Roll is a lightweight and simple application designed to help manage student records with ease.
 You can:
 	•	Add student names to your roll.
 	•	Assign and view grades for each student.
 	•	Upload a PDF file for each grade to represent the corresponding test or assessment.